simonchalder/simonchalder/README.md

 Recent projects I have worked on:

 - A bill and tip calculator in .NET C# with WPF
-- A practice application to practice unit testing in .NET C#
+- An application to practice unit testing in .NET C#
 - An image conversion and resizing application - Written in Python with a Tkinter GUI and using the Pillow (PIL) library
 - An application to retrieve vinyl record data from the Discogs.com API - Written in Python with a Tkinter GUI
 - A record cataloguing application for vinyl records - Written in C# with a WPF GUI.
 Currently records data to a CSV file